RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/_index.md

 To access the admin console, the user needs to belong to an LDAP group mapped to an administrative role.

-For database access, the user needs to belong to an LDAP group mapped to a role listed in database’s access control list (ACL).
+For database access, the user needs to belong to an LDAP group mapped to a role listed in the database’s access control list (ACL).
 The rights granted to the group determine the user's level of access.

 ## Prerequisites

-Before enabling LDAP in Redis Enterprise, you should verify a few things:
+Before you enable LDAP in Redis Enterprise, you need:

-1. You’ll need to know the LDAP groups that correspond to the levels of access you wish to authorize.
+1. The LDAP groups that correspond to the levels of access you wish to authorize.
 Each LDAP group will be mapped to a Redis Enterprise access control role.

-1. You’ll also need a Redis Enterprise access control role for each LDAP group.
-If you haven’t already set up [role-based access controls]({{<relref "rs/security/access-control">}}) (RBAC), you should do so before enabling LDAP.
+1. A Redis Enterprise access control role for each LDAP group.
+Before you enable LDAP, you need to set up [role-based access controls]({{<relref "rs/security/access-control">}}) (RBAC).

-1. Finally, you need the the following LDAP info:
+1. The following LDAP details:

     - Server URI, including host, port, and protocol details.
     - Certificate details for secure protocols.